yz89089/yz89089.github.io/index.md

 #### 🔍Project Overview：<br>
 A highway big data analytics and visualization dashboard to assist transportation authorities in monitoring traffic flow and transaction performance across regions.<br>
 #### 🛠 My Role & Contribution：<br>
-- Designed and implemented SQL queries to retrieve and process key vehicle and transaction data required by the client.
+- Designed and implemented SQL queries to retrieve and process key vehicle and transaction data required by the client. <br>
 - Participated in dashboard development using a visual report design tool, customizing multiple real-time data panels for traffic volume and transaction cost display. <br>

 #### ⚠️Key Challenges：<br>
 - Translating vague client requirements into specific data metrics and visualizations.<br>
 - Navigating unfamiliar report tools and integrating with backend services smoothly. <br>